2010 Tonight Show conflict: Aftermath

 I'm Jimmy Fallon, and I'll be your host—for now.
 Of course, I wouldn't be here tonight if it weren't for the previous Tonight Show hosts, so I want to say thank you to Steve Allen, Jack Paar, Johnny Carson, Jay Leno, Conan O'Brien and Jay Leno.

 Leno appeared on The Arsenio Hall Show on February 26, 2014, as a surprise guest to deliver the news that the revived program had been renewed by CBS Television Distribution for a second season.
 This proved to be premature, however, as Hall's program was indeed canceled on May 30, 2014.

-Comedian Bill Maher paid tribute to Leno when he was inducted into the Television Hall of Fame, an honor bestowed upon the host in 2014 when he stepped down from The Tonight Show a second time.
+Comedian Bill Maher paid tribute to Leno when the latter was inducted into the Television Hall of Fame, an honor bestowed upon the host in 2014 when he stepped down from The Tonight Show a second time.
 A longtime friend of Leno, Maher complained that Leno was "victimized" by the press during the NBC fiasco.
+In a 2015 interview Leno reiterated his stance that O'Brien's own performance led to his ouster from 11:35 and that he remained mystified by the suggestion that he should have refused the time slot when it was offered back to him, saying "Why?
+Because Conan and I were good friends?
+No. At that point ... it's a business decision.
+I'm sure it could have been handled differently.
+But I think it was a matter of letting things take its course.
+If Conan's ratings would have been fine, it wouldn't have been an issue.
+It wouldn't have come up."
+In 2017, Leno again absolved himself, instead emphasizing that he kept The Tonight Show number one after his return; he also addressed with equivocation the longstanding claim that his contract was the more expensive one to break: "I mean, if I'm that smart, how did I lose the show in the first place?"

 When he took over Tonight, Fallon insisted that Leno is welcome to appear on the show anytime he wishes, saying, "Whenever he wants, he's got a stage."
-Leno made his first appearance as a guest on November 7, 2014, and later appeared on Late Night with Seth Meyers and The Late Late Show with Craig Ferguson.
+Leno made his first appearance as a guest on November 7, 2014, and has appeared several more times since.
+Additionally, Leno has since appeared on Late Night with Seth Meyers and The Late Late Show with Craig Ferguson.